Maghaberry: History

 Until the early 20th century, Maghaberry was a rural townland with a crossroads, on the edge of a plateau.
 The economy of the area was mainly farming, although there were some limestone quarries.
 Today, the village serves as a commuter settlement, with its population mostly working and shopping elsewhere.
-It includes a community centre, Maghaberry Primary School, Maghaberry Methodist Church which is now a Covenant Church in partnership with the Church in Ireland.
-This new covenant arrangement amalgamates the two congregation into one.
-The new Covenant church is now known as the "Church on the Hill" and is led by two ministers The Reverend Robert Loney Superintendent minister of the Glenavy/Moira Circuit of the Methodist church in Ireland and the Reverend Carlton Baxter a minister of the Church of Ireland, Elim Tabernacle, a village hall and shops.
+It includes a community centre and Maghaberry Primary School.
+Maghaberry Methodist Church which is now a Covenant Church in partnership with the Church in Ireland.
+This new covenant arrangement amalgamates the two congregations into one.
+The new Covenant church is now known as the "Church on the Hill".
+There are also the Elim Tabernacle, a village hall and shops.

 Places of interest

 HMP Maghaberry is a modern high security prison housing adult male long term sentenced and remand prisoners, in both separated and integrated conditions.
 There are 939 staff and room for 718 prisoners in single cell accommodation.

-2011 Census
+Demographics

-On Census day in 2011, there were 4,716 people living in Maghaberry in 1,656 households.
+As of the 2011 census, there were 4,716 people living in Maghaberry in 1,656 households.
 Of these: